 Second, do what you’re told.
 The great employee does what he is told to do just like a mediocre one.
 However, the great one will ask for feedback after the task is done such as, “Did that report cover all of your requirements?”
 He won’t wait around to be told what to do next, he’ll ask.
 For example, “That report was a challenge, but I enjoyed working on it.
 Do you have something similar you’d like me to do?”

 What else makes a great employee?
 A great employee is also a self-starter.
 If they see a job that needs to be done, they don’t wait to be told to do it, they do it.
 The sales clerk that walks by a messy display on his way to the break room is mediocre at best.
 The sales clerk who stops and tidies it up is a self-starter.
 He doesn’t assume it’s someone else’s job and he doesn’t wait for his boss to tell him to “clean that up.”

-A great employee knows how to pick his battles He lets petty complaints slide but will stick up for issues of greater importance.
-For example, a mediocre employee may complain about the no personal phone calls policy while the great employee will abide by the rule and make his personal phone calls on his lunch hour.
+A great employee knows how to pick his battles.
+He lets petty complaints slide but will stick up for issues of greater importance.
+For example, a mediocre employee may complain about the no personal phone calls policy while a great employee will abide by the rule and make his personal phone calls during his lunch hour.
 The great employee picks his battles wisely, if he sees a policy that is clearly wrong or illegal, he will speak up.
 Because the great employee follows the rules without a fuss, his objections, when raised, will be taken more seriously.